16n-faderbank/16n-editor/README.md

 To create an optimised version of the app:

-    npm run build
+    pnpm run build

 This will emit a production build, as a purely static site, to `build/`.
-You can run this version of the code with `npm run preview`.
+You can run this version of the code with `pnpm run preview`.

 ## Deployment